What is the difference between a cosmetic dentist and a ‘normal’ or general dentist you may be wondering?

-There are many different options in improving the look and appearance of your smile.
-Dentists work hard in continuing and improving their knowledge with the newest techniques, materials and products available.
+There are many different options for improving the look and appearance of your smile.
+Dentists work hard in continuing and improving their knowledge with the newest techniques, materials, and products available.

-This can be done 2 ways, with in chair whitening, with a concentrated application of whitening gel is applied by the clinician over the course of a 90 minute appointment.
-The other option is take home whitening kits.
-The clinician will take moulds of your teeth and make custom fit trays, like a very thin mouth guard.
-You are provided with the whitening gel and you whitening your teeth at your own pace at home.
+This can be done 2 ways, in-chair whitening, with a concentrated application of whitening gel is applied by the clinician over the course of a 90-minute appointment.
+The other option is take-home whitening kits.
+The clinician will take moulds of your teeth and make custom-fit trays, like a very thin mouthguard.
+You are provided with the whitening gel and you whiten your teeth at your own pace at home.

 Both systems work very well and they also work even better when they are combined.

 A dental examination is required before the treatment is carried out, oral health is essential before this treatment can be considered, along with any type of cosmetic dentistry.

 There are many online, and pop up shop/ clinics available for whitening treatments.
 However, they are not trained to the correct standards to diagnose whether you a suitable candidate for this treatment, or have the dental knowledge of how and why the treatment can be used.

 Composite resin, also known as tooth coloured filling materials.

 This is a common product used by dentists on a daily basis.
 It is made of Nanoparticles of glass and plastic which are built up in layers.
 Each layer is set with a blue light.

 Composite resin restorations can be used for cosmetic dental treatments.
 They can be used to build up the front teeth for example.

 It is a non-invasive treatment as the clinician will only be adding to your teeth.